levito/living-styleguide/app/views/pages/styleguide/00-global/00-logo.md

 This is an example logo.
-Flashy, isn't it?
+Use it on bright background, left-aligned.